-Candace Schlein is Associate Professor of Curriculum Studies, Director of the Faculty Center for Excellence in Teaching (FaCET), and Director of the Preparing Future Faculty Program at the University of Missouri-Kansas City.
+Candace Schlein is a Professor of Curriculum Studies, Director of the Faculty Center for Excellence in Teaching (FaCET), and Director of the Preparing Future Faculty Program at the University of Missouri-Kansas City.
 Her research on experiential curriculum, diversity, and narrative inquiry has received distinctions from the American Association for Teaching and Curriculum, the Canadian Society for the Study of Education, and the American Educational Research Association, including the 2014 Early Career Award from the AERA Narrative Research Special Interest Group.
 She is also Senior Review Editor and former Editor of The Canadian Journal for New Scholars in Education.

 Experiential curriculum; Diversity; Narrative inquiryDegrees: